jamesjewson/portfolio/README.txt

 Some ways this site differs (or will differ in the future) from the template listed below:
 X-Increased opening transition time
 X-Different text
--New Background
+x-New Background
--Lighter, cleaner feel from original
 -Added submission post
+-On scroll, go from section to section
+-Add new icon